 MPLAB® Harmony v3 is now configurable through MPLAB Code Configurator (MCC).
 Although the instructions in this tutorial are for the MHC, the flow and experience of creating a project, configuring peripherals, and generating code using MCC are similar.
 Refer to the links below for specific instructions to use MPLAB Harmony v3 with MCC.

-This tutorial shows you how to create a low power application on a SAM E54 using MPLAB® Harmony v3 software framework.
+This tutorial shows you how to create a low power application on a SAM E54 using the MPLAB Harmony v3 software framework.